Open a Private Limited Company in Norway - 2024 Guide

 - • the company’s representatives may also register for VAT purposes during the incorporation procedure.

-Foreign investors are welcome to contact our attorneys in Norway, who can help in elaborating a complete and correct documentation in order to register as soon as possible a private limited liability company in this jurisdiction.
+Foreign investors are welcome to contact our attorneys in Norway, who can help in elaborating a complete and correct documentation in order to register as soon as possible a private limited liability company in this jurisdiction in 2024.
 Our attorneys can provide advice on the business permits that can be imposed when performing a specific type of activity in this country.